 As Mayor, my focus is on improving the lives of local people by ensuring that the council, and its partners, provide the best possible services.

 I’m focussed on delivering cleaner streets, safer streets, getting people into employment and training and tackling the housing crisis.

 We face some difficult decisions in the next few years as local government continues to deal with funding cuts.

 I want to see the council working with our public sector partners, local businesses and the community to tackle the issues that face us.

 Together, I want us to build a better future for everyone in our borough.

-Together with my Cabinet and senior officer management team I will provide strong leadership and direction.
+I work closely with my Cabinet and senior officer management team to make decisions.